 That is especially critical if the maturity of development processes has to be assessed and improved.
 For that purpose work units must be associated to well-defined inputs and outputs and subject to sound metrics.

 As far as software engineering is concerned, model based engineering frameworks can be used to define work units in terms of changes in development flows.

 The rationale behind model based system engineering is to replace procedural schemes by declarative ones and to define engineering processes in terms of artifacts transformation.
 That approach can be refined by regrouping artifacts and models according to architecture layers or views.

 The layer perspective is best represented by the Model Driven Architecture (MDA) and its distinction between computation independent (CIMs), platform independent (PIMs), and platform specific (PSMs) models.

 The view perspective put the focus on the nature of models and artifacts:

-- Operational view: locations, agents, business objects and activities, events.
+- Physical view: locations, agents, business objects and activities, events.

 - Logical view: business domains and symbolic representation of persistent objects.

-- Functional view: applications, business logic, user interfaces.
+- Application view: applications, business logic, user interfaces.

 When views are combined with model layers, the corresponding workshops keep their identity across layers, even if the focus is modified: e.g, agents remain active physical objects from requirements to deployment, whatever their implementation, or messages are symbolic objects independently of supporting communication mechanisms.